Download This Sample

 - A famous editor, Sarah Josepha, persuaded President Abraham Lincoln to declare Thanksgiving a national holiday.

-- Abraham Lincoln proclaimed the last Thursday in November, 1863, as “A day of thanksgiving and praise to our beneficent Father.”
+- Lincoln proclaimed the last Thursday in November, 1863, as “a day of thanksgiving and praise to our beneficent Father.”

-- However, in 1939, President Franklin D. Roosevelt changed it to one week earlier.
+- However, in 1939, President Franklin D. Roosevelt changed it to one week earlier which lengthened the Christmas shopping season.

 - Tracking Pilgrims